Differential operators on G/U and the Gelfand-Graev action: Proofs of main results

+where (1), resp.
+(3), follows from the description of the map $\varsigma|_{\hb=0}$, resp. $\kap_{V,\mu,\hb}\hbo$, given above and (2) holds by Proposition \ref{vthm-cl}.

-where the second equality holds by Proposition \ref{vthm-cl} and the third equality follows from the description of the map $a|_{\hb=0}$ given above.
-We conclude that the specialization of diagram \eqref{comp} at $\hb=0$ gives an exact sequence.
-Further, the maps in the diagram are morphisms of finite rank free graded $\uh\t$-modules, by Lemma \ref{vlem}.
-Thus, the second statement of the proposition is a consequence of a well-known general semicontinuity result stated in the following lemma. \end{proof}
+To complete the proof we observe that the maps $\kap_{V,\mu,\hb}$ and $\varsigma$ in \eqref{comp} are morphisms of finite rank free graded $\uh\t$-modules, by Lemma \ref{vlem} and Lemma \ref{vlem1}.
+The first statement of the proposition implies that $\im(\kap_{V,\mu,\hb})\subseteq\Ker(\varsigma)$.
+Furthermore, we have shown that the specialization of diagram \eqref{comp} at $\hb=0$ gives an exact sequence.
+Thus, the second statement of the proposition is a consequence of a standard general semicontinuity result stated in the following lemma. \end{proof}